vidurbh/flipkart_automation_framework/README.md

 # Frontend Flipkart Framework

 # Description
-This project includes a very basic hybrid framework, have used pytest for running the tests.
+This project includes a very basic hybrid framework, We have used pytest for running the tests.
 Code is written in Python

 ## Table of Contents
 - [Installation](#installation)